comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 </figcaption>
 </figure>

+{:.todo}
+Update figures and text with indexvsstorage results.

 While [](#figure-queries_indexvsstorage_time_relative) shows that for six queries (D1, D2, D3, D5, D6, D8)
-using just the type index is slightly faster or comparable to just LDP-based discovery, this difference has no statistical significance (*p = 0.55*).
+using just the type index is slightly faster or comparable to just LDP-based discovery, this difference has no statistical significance (*p = 0.40*).
-However, [](#figure-queries_indexvsstorage_http_relative) shows that the number of HTTP requests with the type index is always slightly lower than via LDP, but this only has a very weak statistical significance (*p = 0.12*).
+However, [](#figure-queries_indexvsstorage_http_relative) shows that the number of HTTP requests with the type index is always significantly lower than via LDP (*p = 0.01*).

-When the filter-enabled type index approach is used, three queries (D1, D3, D8) are made even faster compared to the non-filtered type index approach.
+When the filter-enabled type index approach is used, four queries (D1, D5, D6, D7) are made even faster compared to the non-filtered type index approach.
 This is because those queries target a possibly empty subset of the type index entries, which means that a significant range of links can be pruned out, which leads to a major reduction in the number of HTTP requests, which is a main bottleneck in link traversal.
-However, for two queries (D4, D5), the filter-enabled approach becomes slower than the non-filtered type index approach.
+For the other queries, the filter-enabled approach becomes slightly slower than the non-filtered type index approach.
-This is because those queries perform relatively fast across all approaches, while the processing overhead of type index filtering becomes too high compared to its potential benefit.
+For those queries, the processing overhead of type index filtering becomes too high compared to its potential benefit.
-Statistically, this difference has no significance in terms of execution time (*p = 0.81*) and number of HTTP requests (*p = 0.68*).
+Statistically, this difference has no significance in terms of execution time (*p = 0.69*) and number of HTTP requests (*p = 0.68*).

-These results show that using the type index together with LDP-based discovery is not beneficial in general, which is primarily caused by the statistically significantly higher number of HTTP requests (*p = 0.03*) required for traversing both the type index and nested LDP containers.
+These results show that using the type index together with LDP-based discovery is not beneficial in general, which is primarily caused by the statistically significantly higher number of HTTP requests (*p = 0.02*) required for traversing both the type index and nested LDP containers.
 Query D8 does however show that this combination deserves further investigation, because this query has a result limit that leads to a prioritization of links via the type index,